guilhermehas/projeto/README.md

 `racket src/main.rkt 2010-01.xml`

+For a quick run, try

+`racket src/main.rkt -a data/raw/articles-test/ teste.xml`

 It will print an output which is a list of questions of the selected exam with the answers:

 `-o simple [default]`